Damien Fox: Playing career

 Damiens hurling career started in 1964 aged 3 as the Tullamore team mascot, with whom his father played, that won the Offaly senior hurling title.

 In 1977 at just 16, Damien himself was on the Tullamore first team, which had been relegated to intermediate.
 After winning intermediate and senior B in 1989 and 1990 they regained senior status.

 In 2009 at the age of 48, Damian won a Senior 'A' championship as the Tullamore goalie.
 This was Tullamores first Senior Hurling championship for 45 years.

 Managerial career

-Damien started his managerial career in 1997 when he managed The Longford Minors.
+Damien started his managerial career in 1997 when he managed the Longford Minors.
 Since then he has coached and managed at the highest level including managing Laois to the Division 2 title in 2007.
-Apart from the Laois job he has managed club sides Clonaslee Gaels, Tinnahinch, Portlaoise, Castletown Geogan.
+Apart from the Laois job he has managed club sides Clonaslee Gaels, Tinnahinch, Portlaoise and Castletown Geoghegan.
 He was also Offaly Minor coach in 2010.

 Damien took over as Lucan Sarsfields GAA senior hurling manager in 2012.
 Lucan compete in Dublin's Div 1 and 'A' championship.